tiger3homs/StartConfig/UserConfig/README.md

 The script monitors the game's interface for the match timer.
 Once the timer appears and is not at `0:00`, the script injects and submits each of the predefined commands into the in-game chat/console input field.

-The `executed` flag ensures that this action is performed only once per page load, preventing the commands from being sent repeatedly.
+The `executed` flag ensures that this action is performed only once per page load.

 ## Customization